 - Get Involved

-Despite the urban setting, you will experience wetlands and woodlands and probably catch sight of the trail's resident ducks, squirrels and butterflies.
-The paved path has sections of wooden boardwalk passing under highways and skirting out over the water, avoiding almost all contact with motorized traffic.
+Despite the urban setting, you will experience wetlands and woodlands and probably catch sight of the trail’s resident ducks, squirrels, and butterflies.
+The path has sections of wooden boardwalk passing under highways and skirting out over the water, avoiding almost all contact with motorized traffic.

-You can also park at City Market, Hawk Island, Lot 56/Cesar Chavez Plaza, Maguire Park, Oakland Avenue lot, Potter Park, on Saginaw Street and at Turner Dodge.
+You can also park at Lansing City Market, Crego Park, Hawk Island County Park, Lot 56/Cesar Chavez Plaza, Municipal Park, the Oakland Ave. lot, Potter Park, and Turner Dodge Park.